29687

 Programs and services for people with a disability currently available in Sutherland Shire

-Over 10,000 residents (4.5% of population) in the Sutherland Shire local government area reported needing help in their day-to-day lives due to disability in 2021.
-Sutherland Shire Council encourages and promotes an open, tolerant and inclusive community where everyone thrives and has an opportunity to be heard.
+Over 10,000 residents in Sutherland Shire reported needing help due to disability, according to the 2021 census.
+Council encourages and promotes an open, tolerant and inclusive community.
+Everyone has an opportunity to be heard and thrive.

 Disability Inclusion Action Plan